Free University of Bozen-Bolzano: Engineering

 The Faculty of Engineering is based in Bolzano and offers five bachelor's, five master's, and three PhD degree programs.

 Agricultural, Environmental and Food Sciences

-The Faculty of Agricultural, Environmental and Food Sciences offers two bachelor's, four master's, and two PhD programs.
+The Faculty of Agricultural, Environmental and Food Sciences is based in Bolzano and offers two bachelor's, four master's, and two PhD programs.

 Design and Art

-The Faculty for Design and Art offers two bachelor's and two master's.
+The Faculty for Design and Art is based in Bolzano and offers two bachelor's and two master's.

 The main research areas of the faculty include: